 ProteinCalc Logo

-Medical note: Protein recommendations for diabetes and kidney disease are highly individual and depend on disease stage, medications, and other factors.
-This guide provides general evidence-based context.
-Always follow the guidance of your nephrologist, endocrinologist, or registered renal dietitian.
+Medical note: Protein guidance for diabetes and kidney disease is individualized.
+It depends on eGFR, albuminuria, dialysis status, medications, nutrition status, and other factors.
+This page is general education only.
+Follow your nephrologist, endocrinologist, prescribing clinician, or registered renal dietitian.

 Protein & Diabetes: What the Evidence Says